-Considerations for complete vs. partial restoration decisions may include:
+Considerations for this may include:

-- ➤ Would the field benefit from crop rotation? - > Presence and quantity of desirable species remaining - > Presence of problematic weed species - Field conditions (is the field very rough from past grazing or equipment) - > Equipment available for renovating stand - > Options allowable within system (i.e., restrictions of organic certification) - Intended use (grazing, mechanical harvest) - ➤ Ability to manage variable stand maturity and forage quality in mixed stands - ➤ Soil type/soil drainage - ➤ Soil Fertility
+- Would the field benefit from crop rotation? - Presence and quantity of desirable species remaining - Presence of problematic weed species - Field conditions (is the field very rough from past grazing or equipment) - Equipment available for renovating the stand - Options allowable within the system (i.e. restrictions of organic certification) - Intended use (grazing, mechanical harvest) - Ability to manage variable stand maturity and forage quality in mixed stands - Soil type/soil drainage - Soil fertility

-Contact a CCE educator if you would like assistance in making this evaluation of the current field conditions and planning the best course for remediation.
-There are also some resources available online to aid in this process.
-Some excellent resources for frost seeding or improving damaged perennial forages are listed at the end of this article.
+Contact a Cornell Cooperative Extension educator for assistance to evaluate current field conditions and plan the best course for remediation.
+Some resources are also available online to aid in this process.

+Frost seeding